forcedotcom/source-deploy-retrieve/contributing/publishing.md

 ## Verify Work Items

-For each commit being pulled into the port PR, we want to make sure that the following is true:
+For each commit being pulled into the port PR, make sure that the following is true:

 1. The affiliated work item has been QA'd and closed.
 2. The work item has the appropriate scheduled build.
 This scheduled build value <b>must</b> match the scheduled build going out for the VS Code Extensions.
 It's okay that this version is not the same as the one for Source Deploy Retrieve.

 ## Generate the Change Log

 Using the information from the port PR, add an entry to the `CHANGELOG.md` that includes the date for publishing, the version bump, and the list of changes going out for the release.
-This new PR for the change log should be committed directly into main.
+Commit this new PR for the change log directly into main.

 ## Publishing to NPM

 To publish the changes to npm, we run the task `Publish Source Deploy Retrieve Library`.
-This task will call the script `publish-workflow.sh` and prompt the user for the required information.
+This task calls the script `publish-workflow.sh` and prompts the user for the required information.
 The publish-workflow script generates an HTTP Request to the CircleCI API.
 It tells CircleCI that it wants to run the `publish-workflow` from the `main` branch.

 ### Prerequisites

 1. All staged changes have been QA'd and Closed.
 1. All staged changes have the appropriate scheduled build associated with their Work Item in GUS.
-1. Port PR has been merged into main and the commit-workflow has succeed.
+1. Port PR has been merged into main and the commit-workflow has succeeded.
 1. CHANGELOG.md has been updated with the information for this latest release.

 ### Steps